Economy of British Columbia: Agriculture and seafood

-B.C. is ripe with opportunity in agriculture, food and beverage with its varied terrain, long coastline and temperate climate.
-With a focus on sustainability, safety, quality and innovation gas, B.C. has one of the most diverse agriculture, seafood and food processing industries in Canada, exporting hundreds of agrifood and seafood products.
+B.C. has one of the most diverse agriculture, seafood and food processing industries in Canada, exporting hundreds of agrifood and seafood products.

 There are approximately 2,800 food and beverage processing companies in B.C. employing over 32,000 people in 2017, generating $9.8 billion in revenues and $3.9 billion in exports.

 Major crops are Grape (including those bound for Wine), strawberries and Blueberry.

 The British Columbia Blueberry Council represents growers in the province.

 The British Columbia Strawberry Growers Association (formerly the Fraser Valley Strawberry Growers Association) represents strawberry growers, a small number of about 48 in the Fraser Valley.
 BCSGA's offices are in Abbotsford.

-Clean Energy

-B.C. is rich in natural resources that contribute to the development and utilization of clean energy.
-These resources support various forms of renewable and low-carbon energy production, including: